capricorn86/happy-dom/packages/@happy-dom/server-renderer/README.md

 This will setup a virtual server that serves the content from the directory "./build" for requests towards "https://example.com/{cc}/{lc}/".

 The result will be saved to the files "./index_gb.html" and "./index_us.html".

-This is useful for static site generation (SSG) (e.g. after a Vite or Webpack build).

 ```javascript
 import { ServerRenderer } from '@happy-dom/server-rendering';